Posted by William Mullane | February 23, 2017

 6 Mar 2018 - 08:00 am to 8 Mar 2018 - 05:00 pm

-Food Safety Specialist and Assistant Professor, Jeff Kronenberg, of TechHelp and the University of Idaho will host a 2.5 Day Food Safety Preventive Controls Alliance (FSPCA) Preventive Controls for Animal Food Course from March 6-8, 2018 in Twin Falls.
+Food Safety Specialist and Assistant Professor, Jeff Kronenberg, of TechHelp and the University of Idaho will host a 2.5 Day Food Safety Preventive Controls Alliance (FSPCA) Preventive Controls for Animal Food Course from March 6-8, 2018 at the College of Southern Idaho in Twin Falls.
 Participants who successfully complete the course will receive a registered PCQI Certificate from the IFPTI, AAFCO, and FSPCA.